Handling Single-Page Application Routing

 - uses: actions/checkout@v4

-- run: npx playwright test --grep "route-transition"
+run: npx playwright test --grep "route-transition" --reporter=junit

-if: failure()
+if: always()

 Troubleshooting: Race Conditions & False Positives